iotaledger/tips/text/0032-dust-protection/0032-dust-protection.md

-+ Feature name: dust-protection
++ Feature name: `dust-protection`
 + Start date: 2020-12-07
 + RFC PR: [iotaledger/protocol-rfcs#0032](https://github.com/iotaledger/protocol-rfcs/pull/0032)

 # Summary

 In the UTXO model, each node in the network needs to keep track of all the currently unspent outputs.
 When the number of outputs gets too large, this can cause performance and memory issues.
 This RFC proposes a new protocol rule regarding the processing of outputs that transfer a very small amount of IOTA, so-called dust outputs: Dust outputs are only allowed when they are backed up by a certain deposit on the receiving address.
 This limits the amount of dust outputs, thus making it expensive to proliferate dust.
 Since a receiver must make a deposit, the protocol makes receiving dust an opt-in feature.

 # Motivation

-An attacker, or even honest users, can proliferate the UTXO set with outputs holding a tiny amount of iotas.
-This can cause the UTXO set to grow to a prohibitively large size.
+An attacker, or even honest users, can proliferate the UTXO ledger with outputs holding a tiny amount of IOTA coins.
+This can cause the ledger to grow to a prohibitively large size.
-Nodes may freeze or crash due to the increasing amount of memory and computational resources needed.

 In order to protect nodes from such attacks, one possible solution is to make accumulating dust outputs expensive.
 Since IOTA does not have any fees that might limit the feasibility of issuing many dust transactions, deposits pose a valid alternative to achieve a similar effect.